Currency in Italy: what does it look like, where can I get it and what's it worth?

 If you already have them, avoid exchanging them at the 'Change' offices you'll see at airports and train stations - they almost always give a poor rate.
 Use a bank wherever possible.

-Currency when in Italy.
+Currency when in Italy

 You will almost always get the best rate of exchange when buying foreign currency with either a credit or a debit card.
-The rates of exchange will be between two and seven percent better than using traveller's cheques or cash.
+The rates of exchange will be between two and seven percent better than using traveler's cheques or cash.

-Using debit and credit cards.
+Using debit and credit cards

 You'll find cash machines (ATMs) in most places.
 Look out for the 'Bancomat' sign.
 The most popular credit card by far in Italy is Visa, with Mastercard a close second.

 Both credit and debit cards can be used in Italy to withdraw cash from the bancomat and to pay for goods and services in hotels and shops.
+Contactless and mobile payments are now widespread too.

 Bigger cities and even small towns are full of cash machines (ATMs) these days.
 Look for those linked to banks ('banco' or 'banca'), like this...